ably-labs/Ableye/README.md

 Note that following the link in the message `https://help.ably.io/error/91000` is a dead link with no information is available for that error code.

-It looks like there is a silent failure the first time a client announces presence on an channel, however announcing presence on a channel a second time always seems to work.
+Most of the time, the first time a client announces presence with `presence.Enter` it silently fails.
+Only on rare occasions does announcing work the first time the client announces.
+However, announcing always seems to work the second time the client announces.
+This should be investigated further.

 ### Get Presence
 It feels like sometimes an async call to get presence returns presence, but sometimes it does not.
 Could there be a race condition bug here?